josdejong/mathjs/docs/reference/functions/acoth.md

 <h1 id="function-acoth">Function acoth <a href="#function-acoth" title="Permalink">#</a></h1>

-Calculate the hyperbolic arccotangent of a value, defined as `acoth(x) = atanh(1/x) = (ln((x+1)/x) + ln(x/(x-1))) / 2`.
+Calculate the inverse hyperbolic tangent of a value, defined as `acoth(x) = atanh(1/x) = (ln((x+1)/x) + ln(x/(x-1))) / 2`.

-To avoid confusion with the matrix hyperbolic arccotangent, this function does not apply to matrices.
+To avoid confusion with the matrix inverse hyperbolic tangent, this function does not apply to matrices.